bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 SHOULD be used if:

 * The DNS SRV record for the SIPS URI indicates that the invitee supports SIPS over UDP, or
+* The DNS service binding record for the SIPS URI indicates the `sips/3` ALPN token as described in {{quic-transport}}, or
 * The `Contact:` header field carries the "v" parameter described in {{contact-extension}} and indicates a preference for SIP/3.